weicks/ESP32-ArtnetWifi-SDreadwriteclock/README.md

 I am a passionate technician and like to build and create works of art.
 With the great help of Yves Bazin i got this cool work of art real.
 For this project you will need the latest artnet library from Yves Bazin which you can find here: https://github.com/hpwit/artnet

-I bought ten 16x16 Matrixscreens, a powersupply with 5V and 40A and a Real Time Clock (RTC DS1307) Data Log Logger Shield for the WeMos WIFI D1 Mini Board (because it fits perfect in the ESP32 without soldering).
+I bought a  Wemos MINI D1 ESP32, ten 16x16 Matrixscreens, a powersupply with 5V/40A and a Real Time Clock (RTC DS1307) Data Log Logger Shield for the WeMos WIFI D1 Mini Board (because it fits perfect in the ESP32 without soldering).
 All this things you get very cheap on ebay or aliexpress.

 ![image](https://github.com/weicks/ESP32-ArtnetWifi-SDreadwriteclock/blob/master/pics/back.JPG)